-Major issues, minimal expectations for G-7 summit in France
+G-7 summit in France a test of unity among world leaders

-BIARRITZ, France (AP) — The world economy is getting shakier by the day, the Amazon has burned its way to the center of the climate change debate, and the leaders of the world's leading democracies will sit around a single table, theoretically charged with coming up with solutions for the biggest problems of the day.
+European Council President Donald Tusk said the summit in the seaside resort of Biarritz would be "a difficult test of the unity and solidarity of the free world and its leaders" and that "this may be the last moment to restore our political community."

-Except that U.S. President Donald Trump is largely uninterested in international agreements, and some G-7 leaders are seriously hobbled at home by political scandal, low poll numbers or lame duck status.
-Welcome to the annual Group of Seven summit, which begins Saturday in the southern French resort town of Biarritz.
+Even as Tusk, who presides over the council of leaders of the 28-member European Union, said the last thing the bloc wanted was a trade dispute with the United States and callled for "an end to trade wars," he had to promise to retaliate against U.S. products if U.S. President Donald Trump carries through on a threat to impose tariffs on French wine.
+Trump made the threat in response to a proposed French tax on internet companies.

-French President Emmanuel Macron, the host, has already made clear that he has little expectation that Trump will join any statement on fighting climate change even as the issue shot to the top of the agenda with the widespread fires in the Amazon.
+French President Emmanuel Macron, who is hosting the summit, has already made clear that he has little expectation that Trump will join any statement on fighting climate change even as the issue shot to the top of the agenda with the widespread fires in the Amazon.
 He already rejected Trump's request to let Russia rejoin the group five years after being expelled over its seizure of Crimea.
 And he is trying to hold together the European line on the Iran nuclear deal over U.S. objections.

-Macron abruptly put the Amazon fires on the agenda and threatened to block a European Union trade deal with several South American states, including Brazil.
+Macron abruptly put the Amazon fires on the agenda and threatened to block an EU trade deal with several South American states, including Brazil.
 Ireland joined in the threat.
-German Chancellor Angela Merkel disagreed, with her office saying Saturday that blocking the Mercosur deal won't reduce the destruction of rainforest in Brazil.
+German Chancellor Angela Merkel disagreed, with her office saying Saturday that blocking the Mercosur deal won't reduce the destruction of rainforest in Brazil, although she backed Macron's proposal to discuss the fires at the summit.

 "The situation is difficult because on subjects like trade, Iran or the climate, for the first time in a long time the seven are not unanimous," Macron told reporters earlier this week.
 "That's why I wanted to avoid pointless declarations.
 Despite that, I think this work is indispensable because we have to exchange with the United States, because we have to find convergences, because I think it's in our interest to rebuild coordination."